-On Saturday September 17th 2022, Venerable Geshe Kelsang Gyatso Rinpoche passed very peacefully into the clear light.
+On Saturday September 17th 2022, as announced by the New Kadampa Tradition office, Venerable Geshe Kelsang Gyatso Rinpoche passed very peacefully into the clear light.

 I asked a friend yesterday how she felt, and she replied “I don’t know yet.”
 Exactly.
 But as the hours and days pass, more meaning is emerging for all of us, it seems.
 So I keep adding to this article …

 In the 2009 Summer Festival teachings, Geshe-la said:

 “Now from today our summer holiday finished, we enjoyed very much our Summer Festival 2009, wonderful, but please keep in your heart the intention to enjoy the summer festival 2010, 2011, 2013, until 2099!
 This is my wish and why I wish is because it gives you immense meaning in this life and future lives and it is wonderful spiritual holiday.

 Whoever teaches doesn’t matter, I’m teaching Buddhadharma, my disciples, other teachers, are the same, giving my teaching.
 It’s the same.

 The power of the teaching, the function of the teaching, is the same.
 The blessing is the same.
 You should enjoy now the teachers who are talking your own language.

 So now nothing to say much.
 Although I myself have physically retired, my mind will always be with you.
 And with this organization called the International Kadampa Buddhist Union ~ NKT.

 I will never separate from this organization in this life, future life.

 So this is my heart — even though my self has retired, my mind will always will be here, there, everywhere.